Xi Jinping wanted China to be a global soccer power. What went wrong? - Local News 8

 It was a Chinese dream driven by the same sort of ambition that has seen this country rise from poverty to the world’s second-largest economy in the space of just a few decades.

-For a country who at the time ranked 71st in the world and had qualified for soccer’s biggest competition only once since its first attempt in 1957, the scale of that task was immense.
+For a country who at the time ranked outside the top 70 in the world and had qualified for soccer’s biggest competition only once since its first attempt in 1957, the scale of that task was immense.

 Yet few could have doubted Xi’s determination when the Chinese Football Association in 2016 unveiled a plan to make the country a “world football superpower” by 2050.